fbpx

 newsletter/email blast

-Add this content to your next newsletter or send a dedicated email on Tuesday, July 6 with this content!
+Add this content to your next newsletter or send a dedicated email with this content!

 We’re excited to announce that *your Slow Food chapter name* is bringing Slow Food’s international Snail of Approval program to *your city/region*!
 Now, local businesses that are 🐌snailing it🐌 and working to make good, clean and fair food for all can receive the Snail of Approval.
 This powerful award helps bring attention to amazing food businesses that are excelling in two or more of these areas: sourcing, environmental impact, cultural connection, community involvement, staff support, and/or business values.